tearoom1/kirby-meta-kit/README.md

 # Kirby Meta Kit

-The complete SEO solution for Kirby CMS with AI-powered content generation, real-time validation, and comprehensive metadata management.
+An SEO workflow plugin for Kirby CMS with AI-assisted content generation, validation, previews, and centralized metadata management.

 [![Screenshot](screenshot.jpg)](https://github.com/tearoom1/kirby-meta-kit)

 Get a license: [www.tearoom.one/kirby-plugins/meta-kit](https://www.tearoom.one/kirby-plugins/meta-kit)

 Frontend SEO output, `sitemap.xml`, and `robots.txt` work without license activation.
-A license is only required for AI generation and saving changes from the dedicated Meta Kit Panel area.
+A license is only required for AI generation and for saving changes from the dedicated Meta Kit Panel area.

 ## Why Meta Kit?